When will Universities reopen again?

 Current Policy on Higher Education

-As the UK government announced on 4 January 2021, we have entered into third national lockdown, with continuing closure of schools, colleges, and universities.
+As the UK government announced on 4 January 2021, we have entered into a third national lockdown, with the continuing closure of schools, colleges, and universities.
 The Prime Minister has announced that there will be no face-to-face learning for the majority of students and pupils until 8 March at the earliest.
-Since the mass movement of students from the UK and overseas could pose a great risk for virus transmission, HE providers are asked to restrict students from returning to face-to-face education and also aiming to reduce the numbers needing to access university facilities.
+Since the mass movement of students from the UK and overseas could pose a great risk for virus transmission, HE providers are asked to restrict students from returning to face-to-face education and also aim to reduce the number needing to access university facilities.

 Who can return to university?